tk3369/ContextTracking.jl/README.md

 push!(ContextTracking.context(), :x => val)
 ```

-It is highly advise that you only use `@memo` in functions that are annotated with `@ctx` macro.
-Failing to do so would leak your data to the parent function's context, which is usually not a desirable effect.
+It is highly recommended that you only use `@memo` in functions that are annotated with `@ctx` macro.
+Failing to do so would leak your data to the parent function's context, which is *usually* not a desirable effect.

 ## Is it thread-safe?

-The `context()` function always return a `Context` object that is unique by thread and async tasks.
+The `context()` function always returns a `Context` object that is unique by thread / async task.
 Therefore, the context data is managed properly even when you run your program using multiple
 threads or with `@async`.